 Most people who are afraid of getting older, do so because they don’t remember what happened in their life so far.

 Join the club of those who can say proudly and unapologetic their age because they know how beautiful their life so far has been.

-Probably you’ve noticed how certain foods make you feel lethargic, forgetful and kill your enthusiasm and interest about most things around you.
+Probably you’ve noticed how certain foods make you feel lethargic, forgetful, and kill your enthusiasm and interest in most things around you.